MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Operators.md

 ### Special Operators

-Use special operators to perform tasks that cannot be performed by the other types of operators.
-For example, special operators allow you to perform operations such as running commands and changing a value's data type.
+Special operators have specific use-cases that do not fit into any other operator group.
+For example, special operators allow you to run commands, change a value's data type, or retrieve elements from an array.

 `@( )` Array subexpression operator